Naguco/vibe-coding-sap-cap-ai-core-cline/memory-bank/progress.md

 4. ✅ **Get Cart Summary**: Displays detailed information popup
 5. ✅ **View Cart Navigation**: Enhanced user experience

+**AND** the codebase has been successfully refactored with improved organization and maintainability:

+6. ✅ **Code Organization**: Modular architecture with utilities and handlers extracted
+7. ✅ **Maintainability**: Reduced complexity and better separation of concerns
+8. ✅ **Test Coverage**: All 116 tests passing throughout refactoring process

-The system provides excellent user experience with intuitive navigation, immediate feedback, and robust error handling.
-All functionality is thoroughly tested and ready for production use.
+The system provides excellent user experience with intuitive navigation, immediate feedback, robust error handling, and now has a solid foundation for continued development with clean, maintainable code architecture.